mathew-fleisch/adventofcode2021/README.md

 The [Advent of Code](https://adventofcode.com/) is a programming puzzle challenge that gives participants two coding challenges each day during the month of December.
 This repository holds my submission/answers for these challenges.
 I am going to try and do all of them in bash, because I hate myself.
 Enjoy.

+## Automation

+Pushing git tags to this repository will [execute each day's answer](https://github.com/mathew-fleisch/adventofcode2021/actions/workflows/release.yaml) in a [github action](.github/workflows/release.yaml) and save the answers as a txt file in the [release artifacts](https://github.com/mathew-fleisch/adventofcode2021/releases) for that day's tag (format: YYYY.MM.DD).
+After the release notes have been added an automatic tweet is generated to share the milestone on [my twitter feed](https://twitter.com/draxiomatic).

 ## Usage

 Running the make targets 'seed' and 'run' will create stubs for any missing script and execute each challenge script in sequence.
 Note: `export DEBUG=1` to see more information as each challenge script is executed.